 Why choose Dr. Vial for breast reconstruction?

-Dr. Vial is a board-certified plastic surgeon with extensive training and experience in breast reconstruction.
+Dr. Vial is a board-certified plastic surgeon with extensive training and experience in breast reconstruction in Bend, Oregon.
 He has trained at the world’s best institutions where many of these procedures continue to be advanced.
 He makes safety a top priority and has developed a reputation for beautiful, natural results.